ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 I spent some time to visualize my ride data using Jupyter Notebook and I found some patterns.
 These patterns were either conscious decisions by me or some decisions due to conditions.

-I decided to do exercise on [Feature Engineering](https://en.wikipedia.org/wiki/Feature_engineering)
+I decided to do an exercise on [Feature Engineering](https://en.wikipedia.org/wiki/Feature_engineering)

 ### 1. Ride Type

-Ride type is a big factor for duration of the training and day of the training, so  I added a flag as if workout is a Outdoor Ride or Indoor Ride
+Ride type is a factor for impacting the duration and day of the training , so  I added a flag to signify whether a ride is a outdoor or indoor

 * `rideType` - boolean flag

 ### 2. Weather Condition

-As mentioned in [correlation](#correlation), weather is one of the feature that effects my workout plan:
+As mentioned in the [correlation](#correlation), weather is one of the factors that affect my workout plan:

 * `Temperature` - Celsius value as integer
 * `Wind` - km/h value as integer